 was taxable in the foreign country because you were a citizen of that country, and relates to income from a source within Canada |

-| |
+| (15) |

-Business income tax paid to a foreign country (see note 1 below) |
+Business income tax paid to a foreign country * |

 |

-Total of business income or profits tax you paid to a country or a political subdivision of a country for the year (see note 2 below).
+Total of business income or profits tax you paid to a country or a political subdivision of a country for the year, if you were a resident of Quebec, multiply this amount by 55%.
 It does not include any part of the business income tax that can be reasonably attributed to an amount that any other person or partnership has received or is entitled to receive from a country, or that was payable on income that was exempt from tax under a tax treaty between Canada and that country. |

-| |
+| | * |

-Note 1 Any amount of tax you paid to a foreign government in excess of the amount you had to pay according to a tax treaty is considered a voluntary contribution and does not qualify as foreign taxes paid. |
+The Canada Revenue Agency considers that any amount of tax you paid to a foreign government in excess of the amount you had to pay according to a tax treaty is a voluntary contribution and does not qualify as foreign taxes paid. |

 |